FrankGoortani/markdown-cv/short.md

 `2021-now`
 __Uber__, Solution Architect
+* As part of EngSec, worked on an AI Decision Engine called ELLE that helped automate triaging and reviewing Engineering Review Documents in the context of Privacy and Security.
+The project won several internal recognition awards and was used across multiple sub-disciplines.
 * Contributed to full-cycle design, implementation, and maintenance of MVP products including Uber Charter, Uber Park, and Uber Concierge.
 * Designed architectural framework for projects, ensuring compliance with privacy and security protocols through collaboration with relevant teams.
 * Developed robust Golang backend code following Uber's Microservices MVCS design patterns, and implemented APIs using gRPC, GraphQL, and Rest protocols.